 Calculator: UPS vs. NPS - which is better?

-This article shows how to determine if an NPS subscriber should switch to the newly announced Unified Pension Scheme.
+This article shows how to determine if an NPS subscriber should switch to the newly announced Unified Pension Scheme from April 2025.

-This article shows how to determine if an NPS subscriber should switch to the newly announced Unified Pension Scheme.
+This article shows how to determine if an NPS subscriber should switch to the newly announced Unified Pension Scheme from April 2025.

 The Unified Pension Scheme (UPS) was announced on 25th August 2024 to “improve the National Pension System (NPS) for Central Government employees.”
 UPS offers: